 Young people who are homeless or in unsuitable accommodation are among the most vulnerable groups in our society.
 The knock-on effect of not having a home can be devastating.
 Not only do homeless young people often have problems staying in education, training or employment but they also face difficulties including low self-esteem, poor health, and, in some cases, they develop mental health problems.

-As the largest provider of safe, supported accommodation for young people in England, YMCA gives a safe place to stay to nearly 10,000 people every night.
+As the largest provider of safe, supported accommodation for young people in England, YMCA gives a safe place to stay to over 9,000 people every night.

 This is where your participation within the Roomsponsor programme is particularly pivotal.
 Young people are given a second chance in life and reminded that there are people out there, like you, who care.